IT'S PART OF OUR HISTORY

 Preserving Singapore's Food Heritage

-What sets Kway Guan Huat Joo Chiat Popiah apart from other handmade popiah skin manufacturers is its commitment to preserve Singapore's food heritage.
+What sets Kway Guan Huat Joo Chiat Popiah apart from other popiah skin manufacturers is its commitment to preserve Singapore's food heritage.

 This famous Joo Chiat popiah skin maker still uses the same traditional method of making its special popiah dough - and the same closely guarded popiah skin recipe handed down from their forefathers.